 Always eat something before you go to a party, as carbohydrates and protein can effectively absorb alcohol.
 As a result, it can slow down how quickly it affects you, so you’ll be able to maintain a clearer mind for longer, and it could help you to avoid a dreaded hangover.

 Know Your Limits

 As you get older, you might have a vague understanding of the amount of alcohol you can drink without feeling drunk.
 Self-awareness is important when partying with friends or family, as you’ll know when to cut yourself off.
 If you start to feel dizzy or your vision becomes blurry, switch to a glass of water.

-It’s easy to sip on your drink as you’re chatting to people at a party, and you could then look down to realize your drink has gone.
-If you notice you keep unwittingly sipping your drink, put it down on a table as you talk.
-You should also follow the rule of limiting yourself to one drink per hour, so you can pace yourself.
+It’s easy to sip on your drink as you’re chatting with people at your party, and you could then look down to realize your drink has gone.
+And then in no time, you could notice that you, along with your friends, have polished off half of your dad’s wildly precious whisky investment.
+So, then you’re not only unsafely drunk, but you’re also in trouble.
+Hence, if you notice you keep unwittingly sipping your drink, put it down on a table as you talk.
+Also, if you stay towards the more sober side, you might be able to save some of the whisky too.
+You can also try to follow the rule of limiting yourself to one drink per hour, so you can pace yourself.